Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Organization of the proof

 \section{Organization of the proof}

-We follow the overall outline of the proof of the case $p=2$ given in \cite {AlSaUr}, but with a number of adaptations to the use of square functions.
+We follow the overall outline of an argument for the case $p=2$ given in \cite{AlSaUr}, but only for Haar wavelets which simplifies matters a bit, but also with a number of adaptations to the use of square functions.
 The proof of Theorem \ref{main} is achieved by proving the bilinear form bound,

 for $\func{good}$ functions $f$ and $g$ in the sense of Nazarov, Treil and Volberg, see \cite{NTV} for the treatment we use here\footnote{ See also \cite[Subsection 3.1]{SaShUr10} for a treatment using finite collections of grids, in which case the conditional probability arguments are elementary.}.
 Following the weighted Haar expansions as given by Nazarov, Treil and Volberg in \cite{NTV4}, we write $f$ and $g$ in weighted Alpert wavelet expansions,